-‘Grey’s Anatomy’ Spoilers: Could A Owen & Amelia Breakup Bring Back Cristina Yang?
+‘Grey’s Anatomy’ Spoilers: Could An Owen & Amelia Breakup Bring Back Cristina Yang?

 McKidd also confirmed in the interview that things are not looking good for his character and Amelia when Grey’s Anatomy returns for the remainder of Season 13, confirming that the two are very much on the rocks as the Cristina return rumors continue to swirl on social media.

-“There’s only so long anyone can do that, before they see the writing on the wall,” the actor admitted of his Grey’s Anatomy character’s constant chasing of his wife as fans push to see Sandra back.
+“There’s only so long anyone can do that, before they see the writing on the wall,” the actor admitted about his Grey’s Anatomy character’s constant chasing of his wife as fans push to see Sandra back.
 “When people want different things fundamentally in their lives, that’s a big problem.
 They’re definitely on the rocks and their future is definitely in question.”

 Grey’s Anatomy is set to return for the second half of Season 13 on ABC on January 26.